 What happens if you accidentally forget to take your prenatal?

 The answer to this depends on where you are in your pregnancy journey.
-While it’s recommended to take a prenatal before becoming pregnancy through to postpartum, it’s especially important in the first trimester.
+While it’s recommended to take a prenatal before becoming pregnant through to postpartum, it’s especially important in the first trimester.

 For a day?